Katamaze/Leap/README.md

 Switching to another software to avoid yet another price increases, has been proved to be a bad strategy as WebPros can easily acquire every software that is worth their money.
 Not to mention that changing servers, panels and softwares every couple of years costs time and money.

 In my opinion the only true solution is breaking this chain moving to a replacement of WHMCS that is open source and free.
 A software of this kind can't be acquired by anyone.
-Moreover unlike WHMCS that keeps releasing features based on their partner needs (the ones with deep pokets that dictate rules), the development of this software will always be focused on end-users: providers.
+Moreover unlike WHMCS that keeps releasing features based on their partners needs (the ones with deep pokets that dictate rules), the development of this software will always be focused on end-users: providers.

 [I know WHMCS enough](https://katamaze.com/blog/41/whmcs-cons) including its many bugs, secrets, flaws and missing features.
 I exactly know what are the needs of providers and have the required skills to complete this project.